Umbria Road Cycling: Loop Tour Through Lush and Scenic Landscapes

 Day 1: Arrival to Assisi

-Today's longer route crosses the valley of Spoleto.
-You will pass many little towns like Montefalco, built on a hilltop and famous for its excellent wines, and Bevagna with its medieval square.Today's shorter route passes the small medieval towns of Spello-Montefalco-Bevagna-Torgiano.
-You start your journey through the valley of Spoleto, passing Foligno, your route goes up to Montefalco; also called ‘the balcony of Umbria’, because of its fantastic panorama.
+Today's shorter route passes the small medieval towns of Spello-Montefalco-Bevagna-Torgiano.
+You start your journey through the valley of Spoleto, passing Foligno, before your route heads up to Montefalco, known as ‘the balcony of Umbria’ because of its fantastic panorama.
+Here's a spot for capturing phenomenal photographs!
 The Franciscan church, now a museum, is decorated with magnificent frescoes from the 15th and 16th century by artists like Benozzo Gozzoli and Perugino.
 The next town you will visit is Bevagna, whose characteristic medieval square still hosts two Romanesque churches.

-Today you can have a rest day or choose to cycle around the lake.
+Today you can enjoy a rest day or choose to cycle around the lake.
 Lake Trasimeno is the fourth largest lake in Italy.
 It is surrounded on three sides by a backdrop of gentle rolling hills covered with olive trees.
 On the side facing Tuscany, a wide open plain stretches out.
 You will cross this plain going to the Tuscan town of Chiusi, which has an Etruscan origin.
-After your visit you return to your hotel at the lake.
+After your visit, you return to your hotel at the lake.

-Today's longer route passes Cortona in Tuscany and is a very nice ride through the valley of the Tesse, which brings you to Cortona.
-This lovely Tuscan town is built on a hilltop.
-Leaving it you will cycle over a ridge through a mountainous terrain with magnificent views over the surrounding mountains.Today's shorter route also goes from the lake to Umbertide.
-It goes through unspoiled scenery to the quiet little town of Umbertide, whose town center is dominated by a majestic tower.
-The remains of a castle dating back to 1385.
-A steep climb brings you to Castel Rigone from where you will have a magnificent view over the lake, then it goes undulating to Umbertide.
+Today's shorter route also goes from the lake to Umbertide.
+It leads you through unspoiled scenery to the quiet little town of Umbertide, whose town center is dominated by a majestic tower - the remains of a castle dating back to 1385.
+A steep climb brings you to Castel Rigone from where you will have a magnificent view over the lake.
+Then, your route follows undulating landscapes to Umbertide.

-Overnight in Gubbio.Day 7: Gubbio – Assisi (44 miles/70 km)
+Day 7: Gubbio – Assisi (44 miles/70 km)

 On this last day of the tour, you will cycle through a beautiful hilly landscape passing quiet mountain villages.
 The first stretch begins with a steep climb, but after that, the road undulates gently until it brings you to the bottom of a valley.
-The last stretch brings you through characteristic little villages and finally you will see Assisi from afar, built on a spur of mount Subasio.
+The last stretch brings you through characteristic little villages and, finally, you will see Assisi from afar, built on a spur of Mount Subasio.

-Accommodation
+Photos Accommodation

 Hotels